 As many companies now use this in smartphone apps and on their websites, customers don’t have to waste time trying to get in touch.

-Live chat functions seamlessly on all devices, and even on popular messaging apps like WhatsApp or Facebook Messenger.
+Live chat functions seamlessly on all devices, and even on popular messaging apps like auto reply on Facebook Messenger.

 WhatsApp chatbot is the best way to communicate with your customers through the messaging platform.
 It is easy to install and can be integrated with existing enterprise IT systems.
 The chatbot will help you automate a lot of mundane tasks such as responding to questions, fixing bugs in a product, or giving recommendations based on customers’ preferences.